Ken3an/phoenician-canaanite-language/README.md

   - 5 => Voiceless Velar Fricative (*IPA [x]*) (sometimes written with [kh])
   - 7 => Voiceless Pharyngeal Fricative (*IPA [ħ]*)
   - 8 => Voiced Velar Fricative (*IPA [ɣ]*) (sometimes written with [gh])

+* ***Exclamation marks:*** usually placed at the beginning of a word & used to indicate uncertainty with a need to review &/or cross reference with other sources